-The Moray Council undertook non- automatic (passive) monitoring of NO2 at 19 sites during 2017.
+Moray Council undertook non-automatic (passive) monitoring of NO2 at 19 sites during 2018.
 Table A.1 in Appendix A shows the details of the sites.

 Maps showing the location of the monitoring sites are provided in Appendix D (Figure 2.1 to 2.7).
 The sites are classified as a mixture of kerbside, roadside and urban background sites.
-Further details on Quality Assurance/Quality Control (QA/QC) and bias adjustment for the diffusion tubes are included in Appendix C.
+Further details on Quality Assurance/Quality Control (QA/QC) and bias adjustment of the diffusion tube results are provided in Appendix C.